JJ/granada-off/text/freemasonry.md

 Following the axis of this avenue through the city center and past the Helicopter roundabout, you will end up in the city huge conference center, which is also placed in the so-called Rotary roundabout.

+>What location could be better to have "Rotary" in its name than a
+>roundabout, which is called "Rotonda".
+Rotonda Rotary, rolls in your
+>tongue, does it not?

+There
-There is a Monument to the Rotarians, which were actually founded by freemasons and, in fact, started recruiting withing the lodges of the places where they were established.
+is a Monument to the Rotarians, which were actually founded by freemasons and, in fact, started recruiting withing the lodges of the places where they were established.
 Not a secret but rather a